Grouse Grind Trail is part of Grouse Mountain Neglected Park

 Grouse Mountain Neglected Park page

-The Grouse Grind Trail is part of Metro Vancouver's newest regional park.
-It is located in North Vancouver, B.C., at the base of the Grouse Mountain Resort ski area.
-It is an extremely steep and mountainous trail that begins at the 300-metre-elevation and climbs to 1,100 metres over a distance of approximately 2.9 kilometres.
+The Grouse Grind Trail is located in North Vancouver, BC.
+It is a very steep trail that starts at 300 metres elevation and climbs to 1,100 metres over a distance of approximately 2.5 kilometres.

 Trail Use Reminders: